free-audio/clap-juce-extensions/docs/HowToParameterModulation.md

     - For a CMake project, this can be done by adding `target_link_libraries(MyPlugin PUBLIC clap_juce_extensions)` to your CMake configuration.
-    - For a Projucer project, the user will need to add `path/to/clap-juce-extensions/include` to the header search paths.
+    - For a Projucer project, the user will need to add the following include paths to your Projucer configuration:
+      - `path/to/clap-juce-extensions/include`
+      - `path/to/clap-juce-extensions/clap-libs/clap/include`
+      - `path/to/clap-juce-extensions/clap-libs/clap-helpers/include`

+      You'll also need to add the following file to your Projucer source files:
+      - `path/to/clap-juce-extensions/src/extensions/clap-juce-extensions.cpp`

 2. Implement a custom parameter type, derived from `clap_juce_extensions::clap_juce_parameter_capabilities`.